Simplify the Expression: a^(7+x)/a^(10-2x) Using Exponent Rules

 a7+xa102x=a7+x(102x) \frac{a^{7+x}}{a^{10-2x}}=a^{7+x-(10-2x)}

-In the first stage, we directly used the above exponents law and performed a simple subtraction between the exponent of the term in the numerator and the exponent of the term in the denominator, while using a common base.
+In the first stage, we used the above exponents law and then proceeded to perform a simple subtraction between the exponent of the term in the numerator and the exponent of the term in the denominator, whilst using a common base.
 Since the term's exponent in the denominator is a two-term algebraic expression, we performed the subtraction carefully using parentheses.

-We'll continue by simplifying the exponential expression, and use the distribution law to expand the parentheses, while remembering that the (-) sign before the parentheses is actually multiplication by minus 1:
+Proceed to simplify the exponential expression, and apply the distribution law in order to expand the parentheses, whilst remembering that the (-) sign before the parentheses is actually a multiplication operation by minus 1:

 a7+x(102x)=a7+x10+2x=a3+3x a^{7+x-(10-2x)}=a^{7+x-10+2x}=a^{-3+3x}